Dasharo/docs/docs/guides/firmware-update.md

 Once in Firmware Update Mode, proceed with the firmware update steps outlined in device-specific documentation.

+After the firmware update is finished, the device will reboot automatically.
+If the update includes an Embedded Controller firmware update, it will be applied automatically after reboot and the device will reboot again.

 !!! tip

     Check out a more detailed explanation and rationale for Firmware Update Mode